keenlabs/Keen-Docs/source/data_analysis/progressions.rst

 For example, your progression could have these steps:

-1. Successful completion of an app’s tutorial
+1. Successful completion of an app’s tutorial.
-2. Creation of content in the app
+2. Creation of content in the app.
-3. Sharing of content with another user
+3. Sharing of content with another user.

 A progression analysis with those steps would work like this: